 While John and I were making the trip to the top of the mountain, the girls followed the typical routine.
 They woke up at 8:00 and met their learning partners at Common Ground at 9:30.
 As it was Tibetan incense burning day, most of the girls also went with their learning partners to hang up prayer flags.
 Julia, Maddie, Fiona and Allie all went with their learning partners to hang prayer flags on the path that circumambulates the Dalai Lama temple.
 Bryn, who didn’t hang up prayer flags, went shopping with her learning partner instead.
 She bought a piece of cloth with elephants on it and a shirt that says hello in Tibetan.

-After a scrumptious meal of fried rice, bok choy, Tibetan bread and some kind of pork dish, we headed out from Common Ground to our afternoon activities.
-Since it was a holiday, the baby daycare where Bryn, Julia and Allie volunteer was closed so they had tons of time to walk around Dharamsala and buy souvenirs and mementos from street vendors.
-From what I heard, Julia’s haggling skills developed very quickly and shop vendors had a very tough time ripping her off, Bryn’s skills did not.
+After a scrumptious meal of fried rice, bok choy, Tibetan bread, and some pork dish, we headed out from Common Ground to our afternoon activities.
+Since it was a holiday, the baby daycare where Bryn, Julia and Allie volunteer was closed, so they had tons of time to walk around Dharamsala and buy souvenirs and mementos from street vendors.
+From what I heard, Julia’s haggling skills developed very quickly, and shop vendors had a very tough time ripping her off, Bryn’s skills did not.

 After our afternoon activities, the group met back at Common Ground for a cooking lesson from Rabsel.
-He taught us how to make Momos, little steamed balls of dough filled with either vegetables or meat.
-Unfortunately for all of us, some of us decided to make Doughmos, Momos that look normal but are really just an extremely thick piece of dough.
-Thankfully, Rabsel and his wife also made Momos for us and we all had a filling and satisfying dinner.
-We returned back to the monastery guesthouse to make lesson plans for tomorrow and write in our journals.
-Today was the best day we have had so far in Dharamsala and I can’t wait to see what the next two weeks have in hold for us.
+He taught us how to make Momos, little-steamed balls of dough filled with either vegetables or meat.
+Unfortunately for all of us, some of us decided to make Doughmos, Momos that look normal but are just an extremely thick piece of dough.
+Thankfully, Rabsel and his wife also made Momos for us, and we all had a filling and satisfying dinner.
+We returned to the monastery guesthouse to make lesson plans for tomorrow and write in our journals.
+Today was the best day we have had so far in Dharamsala, and I can’t wait to see what the next two weeks have in hold for us.